Will-Barnard-WB/Data-Processing-Pipeline/README.md

   ## Deployment

-  Deployed on AWS EC2 as a 10-service Docker stack.
+  Deployed on AWS EC2 as a 10-service Docker stack, live at http://18.210.105.227:3030.
 A GitHub Actions pipeline builds, lints, and auto-deploys to EC2 on every push.